UKCloud/documentation/articles/other/other-how-delete-sso-user.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Remove access from Single Sign-On users
+toc_title: Remove access rights from Single Sign-On users
 toc_fullpath: How To/other-how-delete-sso-user.md
 toc_mdlink: other-how-delete-sso-user.md
 ---

-# How to remove access from Single Sign-On (SSO) users
+# How to remove access rights from Single Sign-On (SSO) users

 ## Overview

-When you use the UKCloud Portal to remove a user from an account that includes SSO-enabled services, it's important to note that this does not remove the corresponding SSO user.
-To remove the SSO user's access, you must use the Identity & Access Management (IDAM) API.
+When you use the UKCloud Portal to remove a user from an account that includes SSO-enabled services, it's important to note that this does not remove access rights from the corresponding SSO user.
+To remove the SSO user's access, you must use the Identity & Access Management (IDAM) API to remove that user from all IDAM groups.

 SSO-enabled services are: